shalvigupta/RestAssured/README.md

 # RestAssured

-you can run mvn clean install to run the tests or open the test file and can run the test
+Please unzip the file and you can run mvn clean install to run the tests or open the test file and can run the test